 Plaque #10 no longer exists.
 It was originally mounted along the wall outside All-Hallows-On-The-Wall where the medieval section was used in the churchyard wall.
 The Roman portion is below ground level but the church vestry was built on the foundations of its tower.
 As of 2020, you can see the two black legs of the plaque stand as well as the medieval wall behind them.

-From All Hallows-on-the-Wall, continue along London Wall to the intersection with Blomfield Street.
-Turn right on Blomfield Street and the next plaque is visible right near the corner.
+From All Hallows-on-the-Wall, continue along London Wall to the intersection with Moorgate.
+Turn right on Moorgate and the next plaque is visible right near the corner.

 Plaque 11 – Moorgate (City Gate)